-I’m an unsophisticated Excel user but a few tricks helped make this process faster.
+No need to be a sophisticated Excel user, these few tricks helped make this process faster.
 If you know that you will be selecting from a list, it’s most efficient to create a drop-down menu in the cell.
 For instance, we knew that the cost for a Toyo Stove is $2,000 and a Blaze King wood stove is $4,000.
 Based on the homeowner’s preference, we could quickly select which option they wanted, which was faster than typing in the cost every time.

 To create a list, select the cell where you want the drop down list.
 In the Data tab, select Data Validation.

 In the Data Validation box, go to the Settings tab.
 Below ‘Allow’, select List from the drop down menu.
 In Source, type in the values you want included in the list.
-In this example, I was estimating general repair costs of $1,000, $1,500, $2,500, and $3,500.
+In this example, we're estimating general repair costs of $1,000, $1,500, $2,500, and $3,500.

-In the second to last column, I added a 10% contingency meaning that I was padding the estimate with an extra 10% for unaccounted expenses.
+In the second to last column, we added a 10% contingency meaning that we were padding the estimate with an extra 10% for unaccounted expenses.

 The grand total was over $220,000 in material costs.
-This exceeds what we can afford for the grant application.
-I knew we could afford about half of that, so I selected the homes that seemed to need the most attention for priority during this funding cycle.
-The exact homes to be worked on will be a final decision made by the tribe, but for the sake of estimating costs, I took a first stab at it.
+This exceeds what we could afford for the grant application.
+We knew we could afford about half of that, then selected the homes that seemed to need the most attention for priority during this funding cycle.
+The exact homes to be worked on will be a final decision made by the tribe, but for the sake of estimating costs, we took a first stab at it.
 This ended up totaling rehabilitation work on eleven homes.

 Now what?
 I have an estimated budget for material costs, but that doesn’t account for everything needed to develop a budget.